ssoranno/UDPDataTransferProgram/README.md

 Example: ./udpclient test1.txt 0.5 0.5<br>
 The example above runs the UDP client with a packet loss rate of 0.5 and an ACK loss of 0.5.

-The only arguement for the udpserver program is the timeout.
+The only argument for the udpserver program is the timeout.
 The timeout is a integer value n in the range 1-10 that represents the timeout range stored as 10^n microseconds.

 Example: ./udpserver 2<br>
 The example above runs the UDP server with a timeout value of 100 microseconds.